-eI pondered where my husband and I could go for a couples’ getaway for a few days this summer.
-We agreed we wanted to see and experience the beautiful Adirondack Mountains of scenic upstate New York!
+We pondered where we could go for a couples’ getaway for a few days this summer.
+The beautiful Adirondack Mountains of scenic upstate New York was an irresistible choice for us and you’ll see why in the photos below.
 Summer is the perfect time to explore Lake Placid.
-With so many great eateries and shops right on/near the lake in addition to the many fun outdoor activities and Olympic arenas, there is so much to do in Lake Placid.
+With so many great eateries and shops right on/near Mirror Lake in addition to the many fun outdoor activities and Olympic arenas.
+There’s so much to do.
 Discover Beautiful Lake Placid, NY in Summer!

 As much as I love the ocean and beach, the mountains are quite enticing during the summer.
 Why should you go to Lake Placid in the Summer?